-Although not typically celebrated in Australia as spectacularly as other places around the world, Halloween has fast become a popular annual event for kids and families.
+Although not typically celebrated in Australia as spectacularly as other places around the world, Halloween in Sydney has fast become a popular annual event for kids and families.
 Who doesn't love an excuse to dress up and eat junk food?

-Trick Or Treating At Home
+Trick or Treating at Home

 You can still decorate the house, put on a spooky costume and rally the zombies for a fun fright fest at home.
 Let's get real - all kids really want are the lollies, so get a sweet stash for your little ones and enjoy a boo-tiful night in.

 You could try carving a jack-o-lantern - we hear watermelons are cheaper and easier than pumpkins - creating frightfully delicious treats in the kitchen, getting crafty with these DIY Halloween Bath Bombs or watching a scary movie!

 If you want to share the Halloween love you can have up to 20 of your nearest and dearest over for a mini Halloween party.
 Create a Halloween pinata and do the Monster Mash and Time Warp!